Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 rudimentary.
 Each query that called the `watch_etw()` plugin to receive the event stream from a particular provider created a new ETW session.
-Since the total number of ETW sessions on the system is limited to 64, this used previous resources.
+Since the total number of ETW sessions on the system is limited to 64, this used precious resources.

 In 0.7.1 the ETW subsystem was overhauled with the ability to multiplex many ETW watchers on top of the same session.
 The ETW